 Duygu Kaşdoğan İzmir, Turkey

 Duygu Kaşdoğan is assistant professor of Urbanization and Environmental Problems in the Department of Political Science and Public Administration at İzmir Katip Çelebi University, Turkey.
 She received her doctoral degree in Science and Technology Studies Program at York University, Canada.
-She is the founding member of IstanbuLab and Transnational STS Network, and council member in 4S since September 2019.
-Her research focuses on democratization of science, transnational collaboration, political ecology of disasters, toxicity governance, and bioeconomies.
+She is the founding member of IstanbuLab and Transnational STS Network.
+Her research focuses on on material politics of urban space, democratization of science, transdisciplinary sustainability science, and political ecology of bioeconomies.

 Associate Editor